 Spark plugs and ignition coils

 What it means: Spark plugs and ignition coils are what help a vehicle start and accelerate.
-If the vehicle is properly maintained, they should only need to be replaced every 100,000 miles or so.
+If the vehicle is properly maintained, it should only need to be replaced every 100,000 miles or so.
 But be warned, waiting too long could result in damage to the catalytic converters and other expensive engine parts.

 What you should do: Have your mechanic check these regularly.
 Replacement for a single spark plug can cost around $20 and a new ignition coil can cost about $50.